1989 Masters Tournament: Summary

 An exciting final round had six different players hold at least a share of the lead on the back nine.
 Nick Faldo, five shots back to start the round, birdied four of his first seven holes to post 32 on the front nine.
 Faldo continued his comeback with miraculous birdies on 16 and 17 to post 65 and hold the clubhouse lead at −5.
 In the round Faldo made eight birdies and just one bogey at the 11th hole.
 Mike Reid chipped in for birdie on the 12th hole to take sole possession of the lead for the first time in the tournament at −6.
 However, Reid missed a short putt for par on 14 and double-bogeyed 15 after hitting his approach into the water to fade to 6th place.
-Seve Ballesteros, who held the lead earlier in the day, was just one shot back on 16, but underhit his tee-shot into the water ending any chances of his third Masters title.
-Greg Norman stormed into contention with birdies on 9, 10, 13, 15, 16 and 17 to tie for the lead.
-Norman however was unable to get up and down from the front of the green on 18, making bogey and missing a playoff by one shot.
+Seve Ballesteros, who went out in 5-under 31, had held the lead earlier in the day and was still only 1 behind as he teed off on the par-3 16th but underhit his tee-shot into the water and took a double dogey.
+Ballesteros later birdied 18 to finish 3-under.
+Meanwhile, Greg Norman had stormed into contention with birdies on 9, 10, 13, 15, 16 and 17 to tie for the lead at 5-under.
+Norman, however, mis-clubbed his 2nd shot from the fairway on 18 and came up short.
+Subsequently, he was unable to get up and down from the chipping area fronting the green and made bogey, missing the playoff by one stroke.

 In the end it came down to the final pairing of Ben Crenshaw and Scott Hoch.
 Hoch birdied the 15th to take sole possession of the lead at −6, but missed a short par putt at 17 to drop back to −5.
 Crenshaw, three back of the lead after the 15th hole, birdied 16 and 17 to share the lead with Hoch heading to the final hole.
 Both players hit the fairway off the tee, and then Hoch hit his approach on the green after Crenshaw missed in the front greenside bunker.
 After Crenshaw chipped out to 12 ft, Hoch had 25 ft for birdie and his first major championship.
 Hoch barely missed his birdie putt and was able to tap in for par, tying Faldo for the clubhouse lead.
 Crenshaw then had 12 feet to join a playoff with Faldo and Hoch, but missed.